Qualia-Li/RepoPal/README.md

 This repository is just the Star Relevance Calculator component, not the whole system.

+For more information about the research on Detecting Similar Repositories on GitHub, please visit http://www.liquanlai.com/blog/?p=195.

 ##Heuristics
 1. Projects that are starred by the same users within a short period of time are likely to be similar with one another.
 2. Projects whose readme files contain similar contents are likely to be similar with one another.